Key highlights

 What is WooCommerce?

-WooCommerce plugin is an extension designed to add functionality to websites built with WordPress, the free and open source content management system (CMS) platform that drives most websites worldwide.
+The WooCommerce plugin is an extension designed to add functionality to websites built with WordPress.
+It is a free and open-source content management system (CMS) platform that drives most websites worldwide.
 Since it is a plugin, it’s easy to get started with WooCommerce once you’ve started building your website.
 Bluehost offers WooCommerce hosting plans to make things even easier.

 This platform adds all the essential features of a basic online store to any WordPress website, with options for customizing the look and content of your store.